loheesong/YDRN/README.md

 - Use remaining cargo to buy different cards

 ## Installation
 To play the game, make sure your Android phone is on developer mode.
-Download this repo and compile with Android Studio.
-Plug in your phone to download the app from the IDE.
+Clone this repo and open the project with Android Studio.
+Click run app button on top of screen.

+Alternatively, plug in your phone to download the app from the IDE.

 ## Technologies Used
 The app was done entirely in Java.
-Tested using Pixel 5A AVD within Android Studio.
+Tested using Pixel 5A AVD within Android Studio (Hedgehog).

 Developed with:
 -   JDK:  `jbr-17`